miserman/dictionary_builder/README.md

 npm run test-serve
 ```

-After the this has been compiled, the test had be run:
+After the site has been compiled, the tests can be run:

 ```sh
 npm run test